Clemente-H/Niquel/backend/README.md

 - Follow PEP 8 guidelines
 - Write tests for all new features
 - Keep the API documentation up to date
+- Use descriptive commit messages
+- Create feature branches for new functionality